 All the pictures on the site have been taken by me or my husband, unless otherwise noted.
 We have a Canon 6D.

 If you’d like to get in touch with me you can follow me on Twitter @caseyhatfield.
 You can also find me on Instagram @travel_proper and find me on Facebook here.
-If you have questions about the site, or need a writer for a project, please email me at firstname.lastname@example.org.
+If you have questions about the site, or need a writer, editor or photographer for a project, please email me at email@example.com.
 If you’d like to see my work take a look at my online portfolio.
+And check out this interview I did with photographer Carris Bennett Christianson about my path to becoming a food and travel writer and traveling with children here.